ferd/erlpass/README.markdown

 ## Build Instructions ##

-You need to have agner installed with a rebarized agner.
+You need to have rebar installed.
 Call `rebar get-deps && rebar compile`.

 ## How do I use this ##